paridhijain5/Portfolio/Tata Data Visualization Job Simulation/Description.md

 You will be provided resources on how to select visuals based on the different scenarios, these are available in the resources below.
 These resources will help you get an idea on which visual to select for the given business scenario and will also guide you on how to choose the right chart or graph for your data.
 Each question will contain a unique scenario and you will be expected to answer the questions based on that scenario.

 To complete this task, answer the multiple-choice quiz.
-Please note there are 5 multiple choice questions to complete in this task--
+Please note there are 5 multiple choice questions to complete in this task : [Quiz Questions](https://github.com/paridhijain5/Portfolio/blob/main/Tata%20Data%20Visualization%20Job%20Simulation/QUIZ%20QUESTIONS.docx)

 ## Task 3: Creating Effective Visuals